JesusEJuarez/hackMorelos/README.md

 ### System Overview:
 ![System Diagram](Figures/Reminder.png)

+## Implementation

+The `call_maker.py` script loads the database from MongoDB to list the appointments and medications required for each patient.
+Subsequently, it schedules reminders to make calls at the appropriate times.

 By leveraging simple phone calls, "Reminder Care" ensures ease of use and accessibility for older adults, promoting better health outcomes through improved medication adherence and health management.